 To pave the way for this adjustability system, Cobra has created a larger chassis.
 At address, the King Tec hybrid is large - bordering on fairway wood size - which undoubtedly inspires confidence but may look too bulky for some, most likely the better player.

 We really like the matte finish on the crown and the grey strip at the front helps with alignment.

-The club arrived with a sticker on the face, which when removed left a sticky film behind that was laborious to get off - not a great start.
+However, the club arrived with a sticker on the face which, when removed, left a sticky film behind that was laborious to get off - not a great start.

 Thankfully, the hitting experience improved our mood.
 In the neutral weight setting (12g in the back centre position) the feel off the face is solid and powerful.
 It offers up a relatively tinny sound but catch one out the middle and you certainly know about it.

-We played around with the weights, specifically moving one of the heavier 12g weights to the toe and the other to the middle to attempt to create a straighter ball flight, and boy did it deliver.
+We played around with the weights, specifically moving one of the heavier 12g weights to the toe and the other to the middle to attempt to create a straighter ball flight and boy did it deliver.

-By doing it, we essentially created a hybrid that couldn’t hit the ball left - a common complaint of hybrids, which became useful out on the course when trouble loomed down this side or when trying to attack a right-hand flag.
+By doing it, we essentially created a hybrid that couldn’t hit the ball left - a common complaint of hybrids.
+This became useful out on the course when trouble loomed down this side or when trying to attack a right-hand flag.

-Along with the adjustable loft + or – 1.5° , you’ve got arguably as much scope as any other hybrid bar perhaps the Titleist TSi3 to tune this club to perform exactly how you want it.
-With accuracy more important than distance for most golfers with this club, the ability to remove one side of the golf course is a welcome addition.
+Along with the adjustable loft + or – 1.5° , you’ve got arguably as much scope as any other hybrid, bar perhaps the Titleist TSi3, to tune this club to perform exactly how you want it.
+With accuracy more important than distance for most golfers, with this club, the ability to remove one side of the golf course is a welcome addition.

 We like how the Baffler rails work through the ground on the Radspeed and they are missed here.
 The King Tec perhaps doesn’t feel quite as brisk and dirt does gather both in the weight screw holes and in the thin channel where the PWRShell face meets the rest of the head, which is fiddly to remove.